frederic-perez/AmE-dictionary/data/dictionary.md

 __palsy-walsy<sup>1</sup>__ _n_ A friend. _I’m surprised you haven’t met Ricky’s new palsy-walsy from school yet—they’re together all the time._
 __palsy-walsy<sup>2</sup>__ _adj_ Friendly, but (usually) disingenuous.
 __paltry__ _adj_ :nine::m: Very small or inadequate in amount; negligible: _was paid a paltry sum for his work._
-__pamper__ _v tr_ :nine::m::hammer: _We’ll pamper you with a complimentary morning coffee service and evening wine tasting._ _The Lumbr Baron Inn will pamper you with in-room Jacuzzi tubs._
+__pamper__ _vt_ :nine::m::hammer: _We’ll pamper you with a complimentary morning coffee service and evening wine tasting._ _The Lumbr Baron Inn will pamper you with in-room Jacuzzi tubs._
 __pampered__ _adj_
 __pampering__ _n_
 __pamphlet__ _n_